Discover the good and bad about these sweet treats. Can dogs eat gummy bears? Keep reading and find out how dangerous they are.

 Off the top of your head, you might just assume that dogs shouldn’t eat any candy – ever.
 And you’d be right.
 But have you ever wondered about specific kinds?
 There are specific reasons dogs should not eat gummy bears and gummies – keep reading and learn what to do if your dog eats them.

-For ultimate pet safety, I recommend consulting with your vet about all the questions you have about your dog eating gummy bears.
+For ultimate pet safety, please ask your vet any questions you have regarding your dog eating gummy bears or any gummy candy.

 - Can Dogs Eat Gummy Bears